 Christos will give the next seminar on March 2.
 Anyone at ColoState that might be able to provide support to him in running both NDN-RTC and WebEx at the same time?
 Peter, can you follow up with Christos and Steve as a starting point, and try to push a new version of NDN-RTC with any things that we want to test?
 Suggest to provide only one bandwidth option for each stream, so we see uniform requests across all nodes.

-#2 Updated by Peter Gusev almost 3 years ago
+#2 Updated by Peter Gusev about 3 years ago

 - Status changed from New to In Progress

 Susmit will try to publish using ndncon, conference bridge will be established with WebEX by me.

 Initial plan is to have 4 hubs (CSU, WU, REMAP, UCLA) with at most 2 users per hub (spot can be reserved here).